NPACore/NPACore.github.io/docs/explain/resample-vs-registration.md

 `3dresample` is an AFNI tool to resample an inset to the "master".
 We can compare it to FSL's `flirt` which reorients a brain to a reference (`-ref`).
 Both commands produce a new image with the same grid.
 However, the output of the `flirt` command will have a brain that's been moved.
 The value of the voxel at `(i,j)` `(1,1)` will be different in the input, resampled (`3dresample`), and registered (`flirt`) images.
 ![resample vs affine transform](../imgs/resample_vs_affine.png)

+(Please use the edit button in the top right to suggest any changes or clarifications using github!)